-If you wish to apply for Voluntary Income Protection cover, complete the Maritime - Variation of cover form which is also available from hostplus.com.au/maritime or by calling 1300 467 875.
+If you wish to apply for Voluntary Income Protection cover, complete the Maritime - Variation of cover form available from hostplus.com.au/maritime or by calling 1300 467 875.

 Acceptance of your application is subject to assessment and approval by the Insurer.
 The Insurer may also request further medical evidence or statements to assess your application.